Fynes Moryson

-Fynes Moryson (or Morison) (1566 – 12 February 1630) spent most of the decade of the 1590s travelling on the European continent and the eastern Mediterranean lands.
-He wrote about it later in his multi-volume Itinerary, a work of value to historians as a picture of the social conditions existing in the lands he visited.
+Fynes Moryson (or Morison; 1566 – 12 February 1630) was an English writer and secretary.
+He spent most of the 1590s travelling on the European continent and in the eastern Mediterranean lands.
+He wrote about them later in his multi-volume Itinerary, a work of value to historians as a picture of the social conditions existing in the lands he visited.

-Life
+Biography

-Moryson was the son of Thomas Moryson, a Lincolnshire gentleman who had been member of parliament for Grimsby in Lincolnshire.
+Moryson was the son of Thomas Moryson, a Lincolnshire gentleman who had been member of Parliament for Grimsby in Lincolnshire.
 Fynes Moryson was educated at Peterhouse, Cambridge, and after graduating he gained a fellowship for further study there.

-From May 1591 to May 1595 Moryson travelled round Continental Europe for the specific purpose of observing local customs, institutions, and economics.
+From May 1591 to May 1595 Moryson travelled around continental Europe for the specific purpose of observing local customs, institutions and economics.
 He took written notes.
-From early 1596 to mid-1597, he journeyed to Jerusalem, Tripoli, Antioch, Aleppo, Constantinople, and Crete, for the same purpose.
+From early 1596 to mid-1597 he journeyed to Jerusalem, Tripoli, Antioch, Aleppo, Constantinople and Crete for the same purpose.

-In 1600, Moryson was appointed personal secretary to Lord Mountjoy, who was the head of government and commander-in-chief of the crown army in Ireland, then fighting against Tyrone's Rebellion.
-One of Moryson's brothers Sir Richard Moryson also held an upper-level government appointment in Ireland.
-When the rebellion ended in 1603, Moryson and Mountjoy both returned to England.
+In 1600 Moryson was appointed personal secretary to Lord Mountjoy, who was the head of government and commander-in-chief of the army in Ireland, then fighting against Tyrone's Rebellion.
+One of Moryson's brothers, Sir Richard Moryson, also held an upper-level government appointment in Ireland.
+After the rebellion ended in 1603 Moryson and Mountjoy both returned to England.
 Moryson remained Mountjoy's secretary until Mountjoy's death in 1606.
 Later Moryson wrote a book about the military and government affairs of Ireland during the years when he was there with Mountjoy.